aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 When your agent framework loads an MCP server, compute a SHA-256 hash of its tool descriptions and compare against the hash recorded at your last verified install.
 Store the hash in your deployment configuration, not in the MCP server package itself.
 If anything changed, block the load and flag for human review.
 This catches server-side modifications made after installation that no pre-install scan would find.

-For example, in a LangGraph or AutoGen setup, add the hash check to the MCP server initialization hook — before the agent framework registers the tools.
+For example, in a LangGraph or AutoGen setup, add the hash check to the MCP server initialization hook, before the agent framework registers the tools.
 In a custom agent, add it to the `on_connect` event handler.
 The check should run at every reconnection, not just initial install.

 **Control 3: Scope-limit agent credentials.**